MaximBelov/cordova-plugin-bluetooth-classic-serial-port/README.md

 ### Parameters

-- __notify__: Notify callback function that is invoked when device is discovered during discovery process.
+- __notify__: Notify callback function invoked when a device is discovered during a discovery process.

 ### Quick Example
 ```